qiyangduan/schemaindex/doc/database_driver_install.rst

 Generally please refer to sqlalchemy document for how to set up different databases: http://docs.sqlalchemy.org/en/latest/dialects/

 Oracle
 ============
-First you need to install the oracle https://oracle.github.io/python-cx_Oracle/
+First you need to install the oracle library first: https://oracle.github.io/python-cx_Oracle/

 In my testing, Python 2.7.13 does not work and schemainde with cx_Oracle will report this error:
 'twophase' is an invalid keyword errors connecting to Oracle

-But in python 2.7.14, it works fine for reflecting schema.
+But in python 2.7.14, it works fine for reflecting schema. sqlalchemy should be upgraded onto 1.2.2.

 MySQL
 ============